biast12/tickets-docs/src/miscellaneous/permissions-explained.md

 * `Use Application Commands` "Allows the bot's slash commands to work."

+* `Manage Channels` "Allows the bot to create ticket channels and modify them."

+* `Manage Webhooks` "Allows the bot to create a webhook in the ticket channel used for sending messages from the Dashboard."

+* `Pin Messages` "Allows the bot to pin the welcome message and its buttons on ticket creation."

 These permissions are mandatory so that the Bot can work.
 Any other permission can be denied for the bot to use since those aren't used by the bot.

 > **Note:** The used Permissions can change when the bot gets a new update or feature.